WinVector/Examples/LogisticOmit/logistic_omit.md

 ![](logistic_omit_files/figure-gfm/unnamed-chunk-22-1.png)<!-- -->

-In the above diagram we have the `sigmoid()`, or logistic curve.
+In the above diagram we portray the `sigmoid()`, or logistic curve.
 The horizontal axis is the linear or “link space” for predictions and the vertical axis is the probability or response space for predictions.
 The curve is the transform the logistic regression’s linear or link